 Regularly named as one of the world's most livable cities, friendly Vancouver is a place where you may find yourself nursing a deep case of envy.
-Yes, the locals really do get to live in this stunning setting, and partake of the great outdoors and delicious local food.
+Yes, the locals really do get to live in this stunning setting, partake in the great outdoors and enjoy seemingly endless places for delicious local food.

 Before you sample west-coast Canada cool, how about checking out Nordic cool in Reykjavík?
 When you book flights to Vancouver with Icelandair you have the opportunity to add a Stopover in Iceland at no additional airfare.

 Just to the north of downtown is the city's treasure: Stanley Park.
 This thousand-acre playground is a recreational feast, offering seawall paths, forest trails, viewpoints, beaches, lakes and children's play areas.

 The beautiful First Nation totem poles at Brockton Point provide the perfect photo opportunity, plus there's an enthralling aquarium here.
 Hire a bike and get among it!

 Want more outdoorsy goodness?
 Head for the Capilano Suspension Bridge Park on the North Shore, for verdant views and some high-elevation thrills.
 Or scale Grouse Mountain for year-round fun.

 There's no shortage of indoor diversions in the city, chiefly the Vancouver Art Gallery.
 Don't miss a stroll around the historic Gastown neighborhood, where old meets new in stylish bars and boutiques.